-Pursuant to our codes of ethics, a "conflict of interest" occurs when an individual's private interest interferes or appears to interfere with our interests, and can arise when a director, officer or employee takes actions or has interests that may make it difficult to perform his or her work objectively and effectively.
+Pursuant to our codes of ethics, a "conflict of interest" occurs when an individual's personal or family interests interfere - or appear to interfere - with our interests and/or our ability to make sound business decisions on behalf of the company, and can arise when a director, officer or employee takes actions or has interests that may make it difficult to perform his or her work objectively and effectively.
 Anything that would present a conflict for a director, officer or employee would also likely present a conflict if it is related to a member of his or her family.
 Our code of ethics states that clear conflict of interest situations involving directors, executive officers and other employees who occupy supervisory positions or who have discretionary authority in dealing with any third party specified below may include the following: